EricEngle-NOAA/mos-wind-dev/README.md

 Setup files in `table/` and `const/` directories.
 See the README files in those directories.

 ## Predictand and Predictor Generation
 Predictand and predictor generation is done using program [u201](./u201).
+See the u201 directory [README](./u201/README.md) and u201 RUN scripts for more information.
+For predictand generation, you must run u201 for METAR and Marine stations separately.
+Once these have been completed, run [u662](./u662/) to merge METAR and Marine predictand TDLPACK files into a single file.